aws-samples/aws-cloudformation-sap-abap-dev/README.md

 cd aws-cloudformation-sap-abap-dev
 ```

-- In case of deploying SAP ABAP Developer edition to an existing VPC, edit file deploystackwithoutVPC.sh with the required variable values as per your setup [Lines 4 to 11]
+- In case of deploying SAP ABAP Developer edition to an existing VPC, edit file deploystackwithoutVPC.sh with the required variable values as per your setup [Lines 4 to 11].
+Then execute the script

-- Execute the script
 ```bash
 ./deploystackwithoutVPC.sh
 ```

-- In case of deploying SAP ABAP Developer edition in a new VPC, edit file deploystackwithVPC.sh with the required variable values as per your setup [Lines 4 to 6]
+- In case of deploying SAP ABAP Developer edition in a new VPC, edit file deploystackwithVPC.sh with the required variable values as per your setup [Lines 4 to 6].
+Then execute the script

-- Execute the script
 ```bash
 ./deploystackwithVPC.sh
 ```